Piyush-linux/pinux/README.md

 # Pinux

-this project is meant to create interest in linux plyaing games and CTF for linux You can also share this in you Social media & saying you have learned something
+this project is meant to create interest in linux plyaing games and CTF for linux You can also share this in you Social media & saying you have learned something.

+## Techstack
+vitepress + markdown

 > This is my ninja way !

 ## Roadmap

+- [ ] Next Button
 - [ ] docs: bash-scripting syllabus
 - [ ] feat: enter key feature
 - [ ] feat: input trip form both the end !